 Factual Reporting: HIGH

 Founded in 2013, We Are The Mighty provides news to military personnel.
-The stories are related to or impacts those who have served or are serving in the military.
+The stories are related to or impact those who have served or are serving in the military.

 Funded by / Ownership

-We Are The Mighty is owned by the Mighty Networks based in Los Angeles.
+We Are The Mighty is owned by Recurrent Ventures wich owns 18 other brands, including Popular Science.
 Revenue is derived through advertising and sponsored content.

 Analysis / Bias